haroonalhadisk/video-transcriber-app/Readme.md

 7. **Threading**: Runs transcription in a background thread to keep the UI responsive
 8. **Progress Updates**: Regularly updates the UI with the current status
 9. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
-10. **Notion API**: Connects to Notion's API to add transcriptions as database entries
+10. **Notion API**: Connects to Notion's API to add transcriptions as database entries with:
+    - Video URLs, descriptions, and hashtags
+    - Properly formatted transcription content with section headings
+    - Multi-select properties for categorization via hashtags

 ### Components